ctDNA testing

 -

-Two Streck Cell-Free DNA BCT tubes MUST be filled to the 10ml line as indicated on the tube.
+Two Streck Cell-Free DNA BCT tubes MUST be filled to the 10ml line as indicated on the tube and mixed by gentle inversion 10 times.

 -